 - 1. Furnish proof by providing the school with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file, and - 2.
-Effective June 1, 1997 for applicants applying to begin classes after July 1, 1997, all applicants are required to achieve a passing score on a nationally normed, standardized test.
+All applicants are required to achieve a passing score on a nationally normed, standardized test.
 This test measures an applicant's basic skills in reading and arithmetic.
 Applicants who fail the test can be retested using a different nationally normed, standardized test.
 The re-test(s) will be administered within the period specified by the test developer.
 Should the applicant fail the test a third time, one year or alternate training must take place before (s)he will be allowed to retest.